Understand Combat Stress in 5 Minutes

 As the body prepares to dissipate heat during the fight, we begin to sweat.

 The kidneys release a surge of sugar to help our muscles perform.
 Then retract this sugar just as quickly.
 The rapidly changing sugar levels cause our muscles to shake.

 Muscles all over our body can contract during a fight-or-flight response.
 Just like tense muscles causing cramps in the chest, it can make us feel like we are choking.
-However this feeling is not dangerous, our bodies will continue to allow oxygen to our lungs during fight-or-flight.
+However, this feeling is not cause for concern, our bodies will continue to allow oxygen to our lungs during fight-or-flight.
 Relax your chest and breathe slowly from the stomach, literally pushing your abs in and out.
-Once your neck muscles relax this feeling will quickly fade.
+Once your neck muscles relax, this feeling will quickly fade.